Charles Lewis Burini died of wounds on this day in 1915

 For many years, his father, Louis Burini, was a drill instructor of the local company of the 2nd Volunteer Battalion of the Yorkshire Regiment.

-On 20 March 1915, Charles was severely wounded in the head in action at Neuve Chapelle.
+From 5 October 1914, Charles served with his Battalion in France.
+On 20 March 1915, he was severely wounded in the head in action at Neuve Chapelle and died of his wounds later, that day, in No.2 Stationary Hospital, Boulogne.

 He was buried in Boulogne Eastern Cemetery.